-Those keto scones are delicious for a sweet keto breakfast along with those keto breakfast recipes :
+These keto scones are delicious for a sweet keto breakfast along with the following keto breakfast recipes:

 Preheat oven to 180C (350F).
 Line a cookie sheet with parchment paper.
 Slightly oil the paper with coconut oil if yours tend to stick to food.
 Set aside.